-- Materials shall be wood, composite or metal.
-Other materials such as wrought iron will be considered - 2.
-Roofing shall be solid, open arbor style; fabric tops may be permitted.
+- 1. Materials shall be wood (composite material may be considered acceptable); other materials such as wrought iron will be considered - 2.
+Roofing shall match existing house roofing or be an open arbor style; fabric tops may be permitted.
 Approval is required based on the color being complementary to the exterior of the residence and the structure being maintained at all times - 3.
-Setback shall be a minimum of five (5) feet off all property lines - 4.
-Maximum height is 11'-6" from grade and must not be installed on an elevated deck - 5.
-Gazebo must be an integral part of the landscape scheme - 6.
-Proximity to neighbors' windows and primary outdoor living areas
+Setback shall be a minimum of five (5) feet off all property line. - 4.
+Maximum height is 11'6" from grade and must not be installed on an elevated deck - 5.
+Should not unreasonably obstruct view of properties on open space (see View and Solar Obstructions, Section 2.87) - 6.
+Gazebo must be an integral part of the landscape scheme